odino/odino.github.com/source/_posts/2018-03-08-the-simplest-template-engine-for-nodejs.markdown

 date: 2018-03-08 14:35
 comments: true
 categories: [NodeJS, JavaScript, lodash, template engines]
-published: false
 description: "Let's take advantage of one of lodash's best-kept secrets and use the simplest template engine for Node."
 ---

-This is the story of how I decided to dump [nunjucks](https://mozilla.github.io/nunjucks/) and build the best templating engine in the world in just...   ...one line of code.
+This is the story of how I decided to dump [nunjucks](https://mozilla.github.io/nunjucks/) and use the best templating engine hack in the world.

+...with one line of code.

 <!-- more -->

 ## Background

-Node does not seem to have a [clear-cut winner](https://github.com/tj/consolidate.js/#supported-template-engines) when it comes to template engines --
+Node does not seem to have a [clear-cut winner](https://github.com/tj/consolidate.js/#supported-template-engines) when it comes to template engines -- for the longest time, I banked on nunjucks but I've been wondering if there's something *simpler* to take care of templating in small apps.
-For the longest time, I banked on nunjucks but, lately, I feel that while developing microservices nunjucks is "*too much*" -- so I began to look for minimalist alternatives.
+I'm not really bashing nunjucks here, I'm simply wondering if anything else can get the job done without too much fuss.

 ## Mounting the hack

-Armed with an [express](https://expressjs.com/) app that consists of a couple routes, 2 database queries and more documentation in the README than LoCs, I started writing this abomination:
+Armed with an [express](https://expressjs.com/), a couple routes, 2 database queries and more documentation in the README than LoCs, I started writing the following:

 ``` js
 app.get("/my-view", async (req, res) => {